-What is the recommended temperature for each room?
+What is the ideal temperature for each room?

 There’s no one-size-fits-all temperature that covers all the rooms in your home.
 It depends on the room itself, what it’s used for, how often you’re in it, and where it is in the house.
 Here’s what experts recommend for the different spaces in your home during the colder winter months: